sfbrigade/care-connect/README.md

 Once complete, open http://localhost:5001/ to see the map and facility list sourced from the newly imported data.

+> **Quick demo:** If the database is empty, the API automatically falls back to bundled sample facilities (see `server/data/sample-facilities.json`) so the map renders without running the import scripts.

 ## Testing

 This repo includes a Github Actions workflow for running server tests.
 To test locally, log in